-- Select the desired channel using the [▼] or [▲] key. - Hold down the [SCAN(DW)] key for two seconds, then release the key to activate the Dual Watch feature.
-A small blinking "DW" icon will appear on the center bottom of the display when the Dual Watch feature is activated.

-- 3. When a transmission is received on the "Priority Channel", the radio receives the "Priority Channel" until the incoming signal disappears. - 4.
+- 1. Select the desired channel using the $[\mathbf{\nabla}]$ or $[\mathbf{A}]$ key. - Hold down the [SCAN(DW)] key for two seconds, then release the key to activate the Dual Watch feature.
+A small blinking "DW" icon will appear on the center bottom of the display when the Dual Watch feature is activated. - 3.
+When a transmission is received on the "Priority Channel", the radio receives the "Priority Channel" until the incoming signal disappears. - 4.
 The Dual Watch feature will resume when the incoming signal disappears at the end of the transmission. - 5.
-Press the [SCAN(DW)] or [CLR(WX)] key to stop the Dual Watch feature and return to normal operation.
+Press the [SCAN(DW)] key to stop the Dual Watch feature and return to normal operation.